 You’ve probably heard that red wine is good for you.
 The compound resveratrol – a polyphenol with amazing health benefits – is one of the reasons for this mindset.
 I say ditch the wine which can hide calories and other deleterious health effects in the form of alcohol, and reach for grapes instead.
 Grapes are of course one of the main food sources of resveratrol and make for a perfect snack in between meals.

 Resveratrol was shown in clinical studies to significantly decrease weight, BMI, fat mass, waist circumference, and insulin levels (14).
 Supporting this, a 4-week clinical trial found resveratrol supplementation may improve insulin sensitivity and lower blood glucose levels in humans (15).
-Moreover, this compound has a fat-mobilization effect, in that it enhances release of free fatty acids from human fat cells (16, 17).
+Moreover, this compound has a fat-mobilization effect, in that it enhances the release of free fatty acids from human fat cells (16, 17).

-Travel down to your local super-market, grab some super-grapes and feel confident that you’re doing your body a favor and getting super-shredded in the process!
+Travel down to your local supermarket, grab some super-grapes, and feel confident that you’re doing your body a favor and getting super-shredded in the process!

-The benefits of yogurt are far reaching.
+The benefits of yogurt are far-reaching.
 Each serving of 1-2% fat yogurt contains many nutrients essential for good health.
 In particular, each serving contains upwards of 42% daily intake of vitamin B12, 30-35% daily intake of riboflavin, 37% daily intake of phosphorous, 33% of daily intake of calcium, 20% the daily recommended intake of zinc, and many others including iron, magnesium, potassium, thiamin, vitamin C, vitamin A and folate (18).

-Important to note are riboflavin (vitamin B2), which is an essential constituent of energy production; phosphorous which is indispensable for generating ATP, the bodies fuel currency; and zinc – previously discussed to boost testosterone.
+Important to note are riboflavin (vitamin B2), which is an essential constituent of energy production; phosphorous which is indispensable for generating ATP, the body’s fuel currency; and zinc – previously discussed to boost testosterone.